raspibolt/raspibolt/guide/bonus/lightning/lightning-terminal.md

 * Pool client (`pool`): Buy and sell inbound liquidity using the peer-to-peer auction-based Pool exchange using the CLI or web GUI
 * Faraday client (`frcli`): Run the Faraday daemon on your node that provides a CLI-based LN node accounting service

-Because Pool is alpha software, Lightning Terminal is alpha software too.
+Because Pool is alpha software, Lightning Terminal is also alpha software.

 ---